-Description of 21st Century Skills: This unit is designed for students to develop their curiosity and initiative through an inquiry-based approach to learning.
+This unit is designed for students to develop their curiosity and initiative through an inquiry-based approach to learning.
 Using the Scientific Method, students are encouraged to think critically and creatively to solve problems, draw evidence-based conclusions and communicate their findings.
-They are supported to develop their scientific knowledge and understanding and to acquire the skills needed to make informed decisions about local, national and global issues.
+They are supported to develop their scientific knowledge and understanding and acquire the skills needed to make informed decisions about local, national and global issues.

-Description of the Learning: Throughout this unit, students will develop their knowledge and understanding via a student-centred inquiry approach to scientific investigation.
+Throughout this unit students will develop their knowledge and understanding via a student-centred inquiry approach to scientific investigation.

-Science knowledge and understanding will be developed in the following areas:
+Science knowledge and understanding will be developed in the following areas;

 - Introduction to Science: Students become acquainted with laboratory practice, safety and the process of thinking scientifically.
-The introduction of experimental design and reporting will allow students to build the foundation upon which content will be investigated. - ➤ Biological Science: Students learn how scientists use observable similarities and differences to group living things.
-Importantly, students also gain insight into how living things interact within food webs, and predict how environmental changes and human activities can influence these. - ➤ Chemical Science: Explaining the observed changes and properties of solids, liquids and gases builds the foundation for further studies in Chemistry.
-Students also learn to distinguish between pure substances and mixtures, and use separation techniques to separate mixtures. - Earth and Space Science: Explaining how the position of the Earth, Sun and Moon affect phenomena on Earth. - Physical Science: Explaining how a change in motion is caused by unbalanced forces acting on an object.
+Introducing experimental design and reporting allowing students to build the foundation upon which content will be investigated. - Biological Science: Students learn how scientists use observable similarities and differences to group living things.
+Importantly, students also gain insight into how living things interact within food webs and predict how environmental changes and human activities can influence these.

+- Chemical Science: Explaining the observed changes and properties of solids, liquids and gases builds the foundation for further studies in Chemistry.
+Students also learn to distinguish between pure substances and mixtures and use separation techniques to separate mixtures. - Earth and Space Science: Explaining how the position of the Earth, Sun and Moon effect phenomena on Earth. - Physical Science: Explaining how a change in motion is caused by unbalanced forces acting on an object.

-Description of the Assessment: Students will undertake regular formative assessment to guide the teaching and learning process.
+Students will undertake regular formative assessment to guide the teaching and learning process.
 Assessed tasks will include a variety of reports on practical tasks and investigations, topic tests and research tasks.
 Where appropriate, students will be provided with the freedom to choose between presentation formats.